Here are the winners of the (Gasp!) 22nd Annual Rondo Hatton Awards

 — TERROR IN THE ALIEN REALMS, by Pat Tremblay and 50 Collaborators (ailienrealms).
 Helped by AI, imaginary posters and reviews of imaginary films.

 — THE VXX BOOK OF MASKS, by Chris Mayrides.
 (VXX).
-Hardcover collecting the famed work of maskmaker Darrell Vidaurri.
+Softcover collecting the famed work of maskmaker Darrell Vidaurri.

 — Or write in another choice: